wuhanqing/emqttd/README.md

 EMQ for Game
 ============

-Game Server based on EMQ 2.0
+Game Gateway based on EMQ 2.0

 ## Author